maniaplanet/documentation/maniascript/tuto/your-first-script.md

 > **Tip:** You can add a multilines content text variable by using the delimiter `"""` instead of `""`.
 By doing this you can write on 10 lines with the formatting and then indicate the end of the content to add in the variable.

-At the end of the round (or the map), I recommend to destroy all the layers to not have redondant information on the screen of the player.
+At the end of the round (or the map), I recommend to destroy all the layers to avoid redundant information on the screen of the player.
 To destroy the layers, you must use this instruction directly in the script:

 ```c++
     Layers:DestroyAll();
 ```

 ### ManiaScript in the Manialink
-You can use some ManiaScript in your Manialink too and even to have access to few script elements directly in your Manialink or the ManiaScript of the Manialink.
+You can use some ManiaScript in your Manialink too and even to have access to few script elements directly in your Manialink or in the ManiaScript of the Manialink.

 Please note that you can't use some of the ManiaScript functions and variable while you're in a Manialink.